Performance comparison of optimization methods on variational quantum algorithms: Hyperparameter tuning

 \section{Hyperparameter tuning}

-Most optimization algorithms come with default (hyper-)parameters detailing the optimization.
-These (hyper)-parameters are either derived under idealized theoretical assumptions, or evaluated from numerical experiments on standard benchmarks.
-It is common to tune the hyper-parameters of the optimizers when used on a function that has not been previously studied~\cite{DoerrYHWSB20,nikolaus_hansen_2019_2594848}.
-Similarly, when performing a VQA one should consider hyper-parameter-tuning the optimizer.
+Most optimization algorithms require a choice of hyperparameters that detail the optimization.
+Default hyperparameters are either derived under idealized theoretical assumptions or evaluated from numerical experiments on standard benchmarks.
+It is common to tune the hyperparameter of the optimizers when used on a function that has not been previously studied~\cite{DoerrYHWSB20,nikolaus_hansen_2019_2594848}.
+Clearly this procedure should be performed similarly for a VQA.

-Finding optimal hyper-parameters of an optimizatizer can be costly and generally problem-dependent.
-A sub-field of classical optimization has been devoted to automatizing such hyper-parameter tuning.
-Here we use the iterated racing for automatic algorithm configuration~\cite{LOPEZIBANEZ201643}, IRACE (see supplemental material~\cite{bonetperformance2021sup} for a description of the procedure), to tune the SPSA and CMA-ES settings for four molecular systems, \(H_4\) square and chain and \(H_2 O\) at equilibrium and stretched geometries (corresponding to weakly- and strongly-correlated regimes, respectively).
-Additionally we perform hyper-parameter tuning of CMA-ES for the Hubbard model on three different configurations; 1x6, 2x2 and 2x3.
-For SPSA, however, we take the results of ref.~\cite{cade2020strategieshubbard} where the hyper-parameters were tuned.
-The hyper-parameters used for the numerical experiments can be found in Tables I and II in the supplemental material~\cite{bonetperformance2021sup}.
+Finding optimal hyperparameters of an optimizer can be costly and generally problem-dependent.
+A sub-field of classical optimization has been devoted to automating such hyperparameter tuning.
+Here we use the iterated racing for automatic algorithm configuration~\cite{LOPEZIBANEZ201643}, IRACE (see Appendix~\ref{app:hyperparameter-tuning} for a description of the procedure) to tune the SPSA and CMA-ES settings for four molecular systems, H$_4$ square and chain and H$_2$O at equilibrium and stretched geometries (corresponding to weakly- and strongly-correlated regimes, respectively).
+Additionally, we perform hyperparameter tuning of CMA-ES for the Hubbard model on three different configurations; $1\times 6$, $2\times 2$, and $2\times 3$.
+For SPSA, however, we take the results of ref.~\cite{cade2020strategieshubbard} where the hyperparameters were tuned.
+The hyperparameters used for the numerical experiments can be found in Tables I and II in the Appendix~\ref{app:numerical_experiments}